xenify-io/litepaper/README.md

 For efficient cross-chain bridging of vXEN, Xenify has adopted LayerZero OFT as its primary bridging protocol.
 In unforeseen circumstances, Axelar and Wormhole stand ready as alternative bridging solutions.
 By harnessing a range of specialised decentralised protocols, Xenify ensures robust chain interoperability.

-In summary, vXEN paves the way for users to engage across multiple chains with ease, recording their XEN burns transparently on-chain.
+In essence, vXEN paves the way for users to engage across multiple chains with ease, recording their XEN burns transparently on-chain.
 This approach not only provides cross-chain accessibility but also fosters the expansion of the Xenify ecosystem.
 The varied ratios for each chain guarantee users receive fair value for their burns.

 <br>